Inca Empire: Antecedents

 Carl Troll has argued that the development of the Inca state in the central Andes was aided by conditions that allow for the elaboration of the staple food chuño.
-Chuño, which can be stored for long periods, is made of potato dried at the freezing temperatures that are common at nighttime in the southern Peruvian highlands.
-Such a link between the Inca state and chuño may be questioned, as other crops such as maize can also be dried with only sunlight.
+Chuño, which can be stored for long periods, is made of potato dried at the freezing temperatures that are common at nighttime in the southern Andean highlands.
+Such a link between the Inca state and chuño has been questioned, as other crops such as maize can also be dried with only sunlight.

 Troll also argued that llamas, the Incas' pack animal, can be found in their largest numbers in this very same region.
 The maximum extent of the Inca Empire roughly coincided with the distribution of llamas and alpacas, the only large domesticated animals in Pre-Hispanic America.

 As a third point Troll pointed out irrigation technology as advantageous to Inca state-building.
 While Troll theorized concerning environmental influences on the Inca Empire, he opposed environmental determinism, arguing that culture lay at the core of the Inca civilization.

 Origin

+The Inca people were a pastoral tribe in the Cusco area around the 12th century.
+Indigenous Andean oral history tells two main origin stories: the legends of Manco Capac and Mama Ocllo, and that of the Ayar brothers.